sunpy/sunpy/doc/source/guide/acquiring_data/sample-data.rst

 customized by editing the sunpyrc file (see :doc:`../customization`).
-After the files have downloaded SunPy provides custom shortcuts to these files in the `sunpy.data.sample` module which you can access by simply import this module.
+After the files have downloaded SunPy provides custom shortcuts to these files in the `sunpy.data.sample` module which you can access by simply importing this module.